SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Method

-The residuals of the induction equation are minimized jointly with the reconstruction, which has two implications.
+are minimized jointly with the image-based reconstruction, enforcing consistency with the continuity equation throughout the probed volume.
+This has two key implications.
 First, the velocity profile is coupled with the dynamics of the reconstructed plasma density.
 Second, the plasma can only enter through the inner boundary and leave through the outer boundary, while other sinks or sources of plasma density within the spherical shell are suppressed.
-In addition, we regularize the solar wind distribution to be approximately radial